klmnden/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

             Format for the blob.
 Currently "rdb" is the only supported, with other formats expected in the future.

         -PassThru
-            By default Export-AzureRmRedisCache does not return any value.
-If the PassThru parameter is provided then Export-AzureRmRedisCache returns a boolean value indicating the success of the operation.
+            By default Export-AzRedisCache does not return any value.
+If the PassThru parameter is provided then Export-AzRedisCache returns a boolean value indicating the success of the operation.

         <CommonParameters>
             This cmdlet supports the common parameters: Verbose, Debug,